amazon-archives/sagemaker-containers/README.rst

    # Copies the training code inside the container
    COPY train.py /opt/ml/code/train.py

-   # Defines train.py as script entrypoint
+   # Defines train.py as script entry point
    ENV SAGEMAKER_PROGRAM train.py

 More documentation on how to build a Docker container can be found `here <https://docs.docker.com/get-started/part2/#define-a-container-with-dockerfile>`__